Rifles in the American Civil War: Enfield Rifle

 The second-most widely used rifle of the Civil War, and the weapon most widely used by the Confederates, was the British Pattern 1853 Enfield.
-The standard weapon of the British Army between 1853 and 1867, like the Springfield the Enfield was a single-shot, muzzleloading rifle musket.
-Although it had a .577 caliber bore it could use the same .58 caliber Minié ball as the Springfield.
-Approximately 900,000 Enfield rifles were imported by both the North and South during the Civil War and it was considered the best of the foreign-sourced rifles.
+The standard weapon of the British Army between 1853 and 1867, like the Springfield, the Enfield was a single-shot, muzzleloading rifle musket.
+Although it had a .577 caliber bore, it could use the same .58 caliber Minié ball as the Springfield.
+Approximately 900,000 Enfield rifles were imported by both the North and South during the Civil War, and it was considered the best of the foreign-sourced rifles.
+The rifle produced domestically in Texas.

 Some soldiers considered the Enfield to be superior to the Springfield in terms of quality and accuracy.
-At 500 yards a trained shooter could hit a man-sized target about half the time.
-However many officers preferred the machine-made Springfield musket over the handcrafted Enfield thanks to the interchangeability of their parts.
+At 500 yards, a trained shooter could hit a man-sized target about half the time.
+However, many officers preferred the machine-made Springfield musket over the handcrafted Enfield thanks to the interchangeability of their parts.
 At Gettysburg, Colonel Joshua Chamberlain ordered any man who still carried an Enfield to replace it with a Springfield salvaged from the battlefield.